Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum Speed Limit time of two-flavor neutrino oscillations

 \section{Quantum Speed Limit time of two-flavor neutrino oscillations}

-In this section, building upon the description provided in section \ref{Sect2}, we first explore the quantum speed limit (QSL) time for the evolution of two-flavor neutrino states in the presence of matter backgrounds.
+In this section, we first explore the QSL time for the evolution of two-flavor neutrino states in the presence of matter backgrounds.
 Later, we investigate the QSL time for entanglement entropy in the two-flavor neutrino oscillations in matter.